andrebask/thesis/09 - chapter4.md

-# Implementing First-Class Continuations on the JVM
+# Implementing first-class continuations on the JVM

 > *"I don't care what anything was designed to do.
 I care about what it can do."*
 \begin{flushright}